loda-lang/loda-programs/programs/oeis/list3.md

 * [A315734](http://oeis.org/A315734) ([L14 program](315/A315734.asm)): Coordination sequence Gal.4.136.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315742](http://oeis.org/A315742) ([L15 program](315/A315742.asm)): Coordination sequence Gal.5.302.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315745](http://oeis.org/A315745) ([L18 program](315/A315745.asm)): Coordination sequence Gal.4.137.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315748](http://oeis.org/A315748) ([L89 program](315/A315748.asm)): Coordination sequence Gal.5.294.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315751](http://oeis.org/A315751) ([L14 program](315/A315751.asm)): Coordination sequence Gal.6.628.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315757](http://oeis.org/A315757) ([L16 program](315/A315757.asm)): Coordination sequence Gal.5.294.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315760](http://oeis.org/A315760) ([L20 program](315/A315760.asm)): Coordination sequence Gal.6.638.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.